wmcnamara/apodchanger/README.md

 2. Download the APODChanger.zip file, and extract it.
 3. Navigate to the extracted files, and open the APODChanger folder.
 4. Running the `WinAPODChanger.exe` file will run the program and update your desktop background, along with displaying the info.
-### Note:
-You **need** the [Microsoft Visual C++ Redistributable](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) for the program to run correctly if you're not compiling from source.

 ## Adding To Startup:
 1. Right-click the `WinAPODChanger.exe` file, and select "Create Shortcut".